jurtasun/2025_rcds_nexftlow/chapter1/README.md

 ## 1. Run Hello world with nextflow script.

+### 1.1 The code structure

-As mentioned in the orientation, we provide you with a fully functional if minimalist workflow script named hello-world.nf that does the same thing as before (write out 'Hello World!') but with Nextflow.
+As mentioned in the orientation, we provide you with a fully functional if minimalist workflow script named `hello-world.nf` that does the same thing as before (write out 'Hello World!') but with Nextflow.

 To get you started, we'll first open up the workflow script so you can get a sense of how it's structured, then we'll run it (before trying to make any modifications) to verify that it does what we expect.